Buffalo crime family: Early origins

 In the early 1900s, Angelo Palmeri emerged as the first Mafia boss in Buffalo, New York.
-By 1912, Palmeri stepped down, assuming the role of underboss which allowed Joseph DiCarlo to become the family's new boss.
+By 1912, Palmeri stepped down, assuming the role of underboss, which allowed Joseph DiCarlo to become the family's new boss.

 In 1921, Stefano Magaddino, an influential member of the Castellammarese clan, fled to Buffalo to avoid murder charges in Avon, New Jersey related to the death of Camillo Caizzo, the man who had killed Magaddino's brother Pietro.
 Magaddino had first immigrated to New York City from Castellammare del Golfo, Sicily, in 1902, and joined the Castellammarese clan in Brooklyn.
 The Castellammarese clan consisted of mobsters originating from Castellammare del Golfo, which included the Magaddino brothers and their cousins the Bonanno brothers.
 In 1922, Buffalo's crime family boss Joseph DiCarlo died and Magaddino quickly succeeded him as the new boss.

 The Buffalo crime family continued to gain power during the Prohibition era through bootlegging.
 In 1931, the family boss, Stefano Magaddino, became an original member of The Commission, the governing body of the American Mafia.
 Magaddino's strongest ally on the Commission was his nephew Joseph Bonanno; the two Mafia bosses were from the same Sicilian town of Castellammare del Golfo.
 The Commission decided in 1931 that Stefano Magaddino and his Buffalo family would control Ontario, Canada, and that Joseph Bonanno and his Bonanno family would control Quebec, Canada.
 The Buffalo family remained strong and relatively united until his leadership was challenged in the 1960s and split into factions.

-Magaddino's empire began to crumble in 1968, when police found $500,000 stashed away in Magaddino's funeral home and his son's attic.
+Magaddino's empire began to crumble in 1968, when the FBI found $500,000 stashed away in Magaddino's funeral home and his son's attic.

 "At that time, Magaddino had been telling his underlings that money was tight, and he could not afford to pay them Christmas bonuses," Hartnett said.
 "People began to stop trusting him when we found all that money."

 The internal war continued after Magaddino's death from natural causes on July 19, 1974, but ended in the early 1980s when Joseph Todaro Sr. became the boss.